WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 > COMMIT
 > DEPLOY

-## Adding Click Event to Create New Post
+## Adding a Click Event for a New Idea
-Next, let's add a click event to the `New Post` button.
+Next, let's add a click event to the `New Idea` button.

 ```js
   createIdea = () => {